icrawearable/icrawearable.github.io/_schedule/session_15_spotlight_2.md

 # speaker: Yimin Zhang

 # Title of the event
-wide_title: Introduction of Intel Robotics
+# title: Introduction of Intel Robotics

 # Time of the event
 time: 16:20 - 16:40